 Students who have satisfied all ESGP requirements in accordance with applicable rules and regulations, except for completing a thesis (Plan I M.S.), comprehensive examination (Plan II M.S.), or dissertation (Ph.D.), generally are eligible to "advance to Candidacy."
 The primary purpose of this designation is to demonstrate adequate progress towards the degree.
 Students who do not advance within an acceptable timeframe (4 years for Ph.D. students) may have a hold placed on their registration.
+In addition, international students receive an exemption from non-Resident Tuition only for the first 6 academic quarters of their program; if an international student has not advanced by the beginning of the 7th academic quarter of their program, they are no longer exempted from non-Resident Tuition until they advanced to Candidacy.
 Students who have advanced also receive certain benefits including higher GSR salaries and exemption from Non-Resident Tuition (for up to three years for Ph.D. students).
 Therefore, students are encouraged to advance to Candidacy as soon as possible.
 Note that students remain eligible to enroll in optional coursework after advancing.
 Refer to the Graduate Division Handbook for more details on Candidate status.